-The ESC's design was a revolutionary milestone in that for the first time, enabled a camera to electronically capture and digitize an image with resolution approaching film quality.
-The digital image was stored on removable hard disks or small optical disks, and could be converted to a format suitable for downlink transmission or enhanced using image processing software.
+The ESC's design was a revolutionary milestone in that for the first time, enabled a camera to electronically capture and digitize an image with resolution approaching film quality (most notably its dynamic range, signal to noise ratio and resolution).
+The digital image was stored on removable hard disks, and could be converted to a format suitable for downlink transmission or enhanced using image processing software.
+Although there was talk about using an optical disk system for storage, that never transpired.
 The ability to enhance and annotate high-resolution images on orbit and downlink them in real-time would improve the astronauts' photo-documentation capabilities of Earth observations and on-board activity on the Space Shuttle.

 Initially, the first prototype for a digital solution was built with a Nikon F3 camera as the base.
-The prototype was developed in NASA's lab and wound up being a collosal assortment of wire wrap, circuit boards and cables.
-With Nikon busy developing the autofocus F4 and the clunkiness of the F3 prototype it soon became clear that the Administration should partner with Nikon's newest professional body to bring the ESC to fruition.
+The prototype was developed in NASA's lab and was a collosal assortment of wire wrap circuit boards and cables as the technicians were trying to make a proof of concept.
+Once the details of the internal design could be fine tuned, a finished 'housing' for the handheld digital camera could be developed.
+With Nikon busy developing the autofocus F4 and the then current state of the F3 prototype it soon became clear that the Administration should partner with Nikon's newest professional body to bring the ESC to fruition.

 employed a Nikon F4 body as the foundation for the image capture.
 The